Common Green Grasshopper

 Key Features

-- Wings that reach approximately to the end of the abdomen
+- Wings that usually extend to or just beyond the tip of the abdomen

 When You’ll See Them